pytorch/torchtune/docs/source/recipes/dpo.rst

 on-distribution for the domain you're interested in.
 To do this, check out our other fine-tuning recipes in the :ref:`recipe overview <recipes_overview_label>` which support a variety of SFT paradigms.

-After supervised fine-tuning, here is an example of Lora DPO and Full DPO with Llama 3.1 8B:
+After supervised fine-tuning, here is an example of using either LoRA-based finetuning, or full-finetuning Llama 3.1 8B with DPO:

 .. note::